techmaida/techmaida.github.io/_posts/2021-03-30-importance-cicd-on-devops.markdown

 It's important to understand that CI/CD represents just a facet in multifaceted prism, as we covered DevOps goes way further.
 This answers to another question done in the begging of this article.

 You could wonder how difficult a CI/CD pipeline should be to leverage DevOps ?
-One that isn't difficult at all, the whole idea here is to make it simple
+One that isn't difficult at all, the whole idea here is to make it simple.

-explicar cada um > falar um pouco do conflito basico > citar a questão da produtividade > por fim dizer onde o CI/CD está e como testes são importantes
+por fim dizer como testes são importantes

 ### References
 Kim, Gene; Humble, Jez; Debois, Patrick; e Willis, John; Manual de DevOps - Como obter agilidade confiabilidade e segurança em organizações tecnológicas; Alta Books Editora